This is our index of Algonquin folktales and traditional stories that can be read online.

 Mythological little people of the forests.
 Their name means "wild man" and is pronounced similar to

 pug-wuh-jih-nih-nee.
-Pagwadjininis are mischievious but generally good-natured beings in Algonquin legends.
+Pagwadjininis are mischievious but generally good-natured beings in Algonquin Indian stories.

 Memegwesi (also spelled Memegwesė):